 Beginning students must have a completed University application by November 1 (including transcripts, test scores from the testing agency, and the application fee--or waiver).
 All merit scholarships will be selected using information you submitted for admission to Purdue University.
 No further information is needed.
 You will be notified about any College scholarships no later than March 15.

 If you receive a CLA scholarship, you may be invited to participate in the Dammon Dean's Scholar Program, a community of scholars for new high-ability students.

 Merit plus Financial Need Scholarships

 There are some College scholarships that are given based on merit AND financial need.
 If you have financial need based on the FAFSA, please fill out this application.
 We encourage all students to complete the Free Application for Federal Student Aid (FAFSA) by March 1 in order to maximize consideration for all federal, state, and institutional funds they may be eligible to receive.

 Continuing Students (students who have completed at least one semester at Purdue, or are transferring from another institution):

 The scholarship application deadline for continuing students is March 1.

 If you are a continuing student, please find the button on the left that corresponds to your field.
 Please note that besides scholarships for specific majors, there are college-wide scholarships for students from any major, so please consider the scholarships listed under "College-wide."

-Continuing students will be notified about scholarships by April 1.
+Continuing students will be notified about scholarships by the end of the semester.

 Eligibility for Financial Assistance